-According to the World Health Organization, roughly 1.1 billion teens and young adults worldwide are at risk of noise-induced hearing loss simply because of their audio device listening habits.
+The World Health Organization estimates roughly 1.1 billion teens and young adults worldwide are at risk of noise-induced hearing loss.
+And the reason is usually their audio device listening habits.
 Once again, this is completely preventable by listening at a safe volume.

-If you wear headphones or earbuds, follow the 60/60 rule: listen with them at no more than 60% volume for no longer than 60 minutes a day.
-It is also recommended to swap out your earbuds for over-the-ear headphones, as earbuds fit directly next to the eardrum, making them a lot more harmful to your hearing health.
+If you wear headphones or earbuds, follow the 60/60 rule.
+Listen at no more than 60% volume for no longer than 60 minutes a day.
+It is also recommended to swap out your earbuds for over-the-ear headphones.
+Earbuds fit directly next to the eardrum which makes them a lot more harmful to your hearing health.

 3. Let your ears recover

-When we say our bodies need rest, we mean the entire body — including the ears.
+When we say our bodies need rest, we mean the entire body including the ears.
 Whether the loud noise exposure is one-time — as in when you attended a concert or restaurant — or routine at work, give your ears time to recover.
 Step outside every so often to give your ears a break from the loud noises.
-Hearing healthcare professionals recommend giving your ears at least 16 hours of quiet to recover after a particularly loud night out.
+Professionals recommend giving your ears at least 16 hours of quiet to recover after a particularly loud night out.